taikedz-mt/rspawn/README.md

 # r-Spawn for Minetest

-A spawn command for Minetest without needing a fixed point -- singpleayer rejoice!
+A spawn command for Minetest without needing a fixed point -- `singleplayer` rejoice!

 Players are each given their own randomized spawn point near the spawn origin on first joining.
 If no `static_spawnpoint` is defined in `minetest.conf`, the origin is 0,0,0.
 If static spawn point is defined, that point is used as origin instead.